 Sebastian often thinks his master is a stupid brat, but this is not so at all.
-Young master Ciel is brilliant; enough so to be considered a child prodigy.
+Young master Ciel is brilliant enough to be considered a child prodigy.
 He is the mastermind behind all of Sebastian's current victories (though being a demon certainly has its perks), and his strategical skills are on par with a general, if not better.

 He is a champion at chess, defeating even his aunt, the beautiful and rather intelligent Madame Red.
 And, for a child, he can hold his own against even mafioso in pool.
 Ciel is more business savvy than even the best, and manages to run both a toy and candy empire.
-The Funtom company has had the highest business dealings in years, ever since the child Earl took over the company.
+The Funtom company has had the highest business dealings in recent years, ever since the child Earl took over the company.